Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 Now let’s apply the knowledge we learned about left-hand fingers to a chord diagram.

-The capital letter at the top of the chart is the name of the chord.
+The name of the chord is at the top of the chart.
 For more info on reading chord diagrams check out read guitar chord diagrams.

 Learn The Following Easy Guitar Chords First!